✦ ROOTLINE

 Less pages.
 More confidence.

-01 — Clear value proposition above the fold Users couldn't articulate what Rootline did in 10 seconds.
-I rewrote the hero headline to answer "who is this for" before "what do we do."
+Users couldn't tell us what Rootline did within ten seconds of landing.
+I rewrote the hero to answer "who is this for" before "what do we do," because confused users don't keep reading to find out.

 Mockup of 12Signs website on a MacBook, featuring bold tarot card illustrations — designed by Lunatique Design, set against a clear blue sky